c2hm/CampUS/Electricity/README.md

 The 12V port is used with the mosfet to give power for the electromagnets.

-Two TTL ports are used for the motors.
+One TTL ports is used for the motors. (multiple can be used)